I saw a great tweet from social selling all-star Jill Rowley (@) recently.

-That makes mobile sales tools different from, and often more valuable than CRM systems or sales reporting dashboards.
+That makes mobile sales tools apps different from, and often more valuable than CRM systems or sales reporting dashboards.

-Get to the hacks already!
+Get to the marketing hacks already!

 Please keep in mind – we are not professional sales trainers or coaches.
-We help companies configure mobile sales tools to address business issues.
+We help companies configure mobile sales tools apps to address business issues.